 - Stage 3: The period of deep sleep that occurs during the first half of the night for more extended periods.
 Breathing and heartbeat levels are at their lowest, brain waves are slower, and muscles are relaxed.
 During this period, it becomes difficult to wake up.

 REM sleep occurs about an hour and a half after falling asleep.
 As you approach wakefulness, your eyes move rapidly in a side-to-side motion, your breathing becomes fast and irregular, your heart rate and blood pressure increase, and you experience mixed brainwave activity.

 Most of our dreams occur during this period, though we cannot act them out since our leg and arm muscles are paralyzed.
 The older you become, the less REM sleep you experience.

 The circadian system and the sleep-wake homeostasis controls sleep in the body.
 The circadian system controls your sleep’s timing by directing your metabolism, body temperature changes, and hormonal release according to a 24-hour rhythm.
 It operates on a day and night system, telling your body when to stay awake and when to sleep.

 Sleep-wake homeostasis regulates your need for sleep and its intensity.
-It tells your body when to sleep and when to be awake.
 If you are sleep-deprived, this system stimulates a sleep drive that makes it harder to stay awake until your body forcefully responds to it.

 Facts about Nightmares